Haise-Turquoise/UnityCubeExtrude/README.md

 # EASY OPEN method:
 1- open UnityCubeExtrude\cubeDivFinal by Unity (DO NOT OPEN .sln by Visual Studio!)\
 2- choose play mode\
-3- press "Extrude" button, every side will move out by side normal in the speed of 1cm/ press\
+3- press "Extrude" button, every side will move out by side normal line in the speed of 1cm/ press\
 4- choose play mode again to exit play mode